 - development of various cancers

-Specific symptoms will depend on which infections and complications affect your body.
+Specific symptoms will depend on which infections and complications affect the body.

-Certain opportunistic infections, such as Kaposi’s sarcoma, are extremely rare in people without AIDS.
-Having one of these diseases may be first the sign of HIV infection in people who haven’t been tested for the virus.
+Certain opportunistic conditions, such as Kaposi sarcoma, are extremely rare in people without AIDS.
+Having one of these diseases may be first the sign of HIV in people who haven’t been tested for the virus.

-HIV treatment can prevent or delay the development of AIDS.
+HIV treatment typically prevents the progression of HIV and the development of AIDS.

-If you think you may have been exposed to HIV, get tested.
-Knowing your status may be scary.
-However, treatment can keep HIV from damaging your body.
+If a person thinks they may have been exposed to HIV, they should get tested.
+Some people may not want to know their HIV status.
+However, treatment can keep HIV from damaging their body.
 People with HIV can live long, full lives with the appropriate treatments.